Private Vaccination Service

 Hampstead, London

 Protect yourself from the pain of shingles.
 Over 90% effective in clinical trials.
-Available now for ages 50+ and at-risk adults 18+.
+Available now for ages 50+ and 18+ at increased risk of shingles.

 £230 per dose · 2 doses required · No waiting list